Aprilwairimu/Angular-Quote/Quote/README.md

 :small_blue_diamond: CSS

+:small_blue_diamond: BOOSTRAP

 :small_blue_diamond: JAVASCRIPT

 :small_blue_diamond: TYPESCRIPT

 ### BDD

-This is a simple project that contains HTML,CSS,JAVASCRIPT and TYPESCRIPT helps the user to delete,upvote or downvote,add and submit.
+This is a simple project that contains HTML,CSS,BOOSTRAP,JAVASCRIPT and TYPESCRIPT helps the user to delete,upvote or downvote,add and submit.

 ### LINK TO VIEW SITE